Get access to everything we publish when you sign up for Outside+.

 It’s perfectly crafted, and therefore perfectly Italian.
 What matters is not just the final result, how the thing looks and functions once it is finished, but how it is created.
 Examples of this wonderfully Italian sensibility are evident around the world, everywhere Italians live, infusing a definite tradition of craftsmanship into whatever is being designed or built.

 One place in the U.S. where this Italian spirit is alive and well is at Salumi, a very modest shop/deli/ restaurant located in the historic Pioneer Square area of downtown Seattle.
-It’s now-retired founder Armandino Batali (Mario Batali’s father) has a personal story that is well documented but deserves retelling since it fits well with his path of becoming one of America’s finest salumists—a person who dries and cures meats (primarily pork) in the Italian artisanal tradition.
+It’s now-retired founder Armandino Batali has a personal story that is well documented but deserves retelling since it fits well with his path of becoming one of America’s finest salumists—a person who dries and cures meats (primarily pork) in the Italian artisanal tradition.
 After a long career as a process control engineer at Boeing, Batali spent two years in Italy learning the art of charcuterie. which is, as author Michael Rulhman says, “the technique of transforming raw meat and fat, whether a sausage or a whole muscle, into something delicious without using heat.”
-The larger title of Batali’s business is Salumi Artisan Cured Meats, and it has developed a reputation for creating some of the finest, most authentic Italian salumi in the U.S. Just ask food journalist Anthony Bourdain, who has called Salumi “a shining beacon of hope pointing toward the future,” and he will tell you the same thing.
+The larger title of Batali’s business is Salumi Artisan Cured Meats, and it has developed a reputation for creating some of the finest, most authentic Italian salumi in the U.S. The late food journalist Anthony Bourdain, called Salumi “a shining beacon of hope pointing toward the future.”

 Just like Italian winemakers, dressmakers, bike builders or carmakers, Batali is a true craftsmen, the only difference between his work and these other occupations is that his raw materials come in the form of various meat and fat parts from a pig.
 Besides that, he is mindful of his process and has the patience to wait—and it can be a long wait—for his product to be just right.
 Any cured product takes time, but Italian salumi doesn’t just hang there waiting to be eaten on a certain date.
 It has to be strictly monitored all the time, and this is what makes the job of the salumist a kind of atmospheric undertaking.
 To be done correctly Jand safely), the job deals not only with time, but temperature, air circulation and humidity.
 For example, as Batali says, “We produce our culatello paying special attention to our very special Northwest mocroclimate: rain, a moderate amount of humidity, occasional fog and wonderful soft temperatures.
 We are right on Puget Sound and encircled by the Snohomish River and many others all heading for Puget Sound and the salty sea in Northwest Washington.
 Add to this the controlled environmental curing process that we here at Salumi developed whilst adding the ability to input Puget Sound environment during our curing process gives us our new tradition not so far from the old.”
 Batali, the former engineer, is well acquainted with the importance of process, so following strict FDA rules regarding curing meat (remember, there is no heat involved at all) has never been a problem.
 “My interest in science and discipline fit right into the food scene, especially making salami.
 The science and the artisanship marry very well, “ Batali says.